Barmouth Bridge: 21st century

 In December 2018, it was reported that the future of the bridge was once again in doubt, but a £25 million 3-year restoration project was announced by Network Rail in May 2020.
 Network Rail had considered building a new bridge, involving significant groundwork and piling, but chose refurbishment because timber is lighter and the 1867 structure is considered iconic.

-The restoration will replace like-for-like a large number of timber elements of the viaduct, the metallic spans of the viaduct, as well as the entire 820 m length of track across it.
-The swinging elements of the bridge are not to be restored, but all key mechanisms associated with the swing bridge will be retained in situ in accordance with the 1988 Grade II* listing of the structure.
-The work will not speed up journeys along the line; the viaduct's long lateral structure gives it limited stability, meaning that maximum speeds of 20 mph for passenger trains and 10 mph for freight will remain.
+The restoration intended to replace like-for-like a large number of timber elements of the viaduct, the metallic spans of the viaduct, as well as the entire 820 m length of track across it.
+The swinging elements of the bridge were not to be restored, but all key mechanisms associated with the swing bridge were to be retained in situ in accordance with the 1988 Grade II* listing of the structure.
+The work was not intended to speed up journeys along the line; the viaduct's long lateral structure gives it limited stability, meaning that maximum speeds of 20 mph for passenger trains and 10 mph for freight will remain.
 FSC-certified greenheart hardwood was sourced by NR from Guyana for its long track record of use in challenging applications, and preservative treatment is unnessary as it is resistant to attack by shipworm and wood rotting fungi.

 The first phase of the project was completed in November 2020.
 The next two of the three planned closures were scheduled for September to December 2021 and October to December 2022.
 In August 2022, Network Rail announced that the final works would be carried out in two stages, in the autumn of 2022 and in 2023.
+The work was completed and the track reopened after a three-month closure on 2 December 2023, with a formal opening ceremony on the following Friday attended by Wales Office minister Fay Jones, Senedd member Joyce Watson, the mayor of Barmouth and representatives of Network Rail and their engineering contractors.